Byron Hurt

 Byron Hurt combines his award-winning documentary films with a dynamic speaking style that challenges audiences to question gender, race, and class in American culture.

-Byron’s highly acclaimed documentary Hip-Hop: Beyond Beats and Rhymes, premiered at the Sundance Film Festival and broadcast nationally on PBS’ Emmy award-winning series Independent Lens.
-His film Soul Food Junkies won best documentary at several film festivals, and also premiered on Independent Lens.
-Byron’s upcoming documentary Hazing, is intended for a national PBS Broadcast on Independent Lens.
+Byron’s highly acclaimed documentary Hip-Hop: Beyond Beats and Rhymes premiered at the Sundance Film Festival and was broadcast nationally on PBS’ Emmy award-winning series Independent Lens.
+His film Soul Food Junkies won best documentary at several film festivals and also premiered on Independent Lens.
+Byron’s upcoming documentary Hazing is intended for a national PBS broadcast on Independent Lens.
 His short films include If Five-0 Shoots and Barack & Curtis.

 Byron’s gender violence prevention lectures focus on how hyper-masculinity in popular culture normalizes male violence; how commonalities between race, class, and gender link oppression; how homophobia and transphobia make LGBT communities vulnerable to male violence; how positive male leadership and bystander intervention can end gender-based violence; and how to use cis male privilege to ally with women and girls to redefine masculinity and promote healthy relationships.

-Byron has over two decades of experience navigating discussions about masculinity with high-profiled NCAA athletes, members of the U.S. military, fraternities, and everyday men and women throughout the world.
-He strengthened and honed his progressive gender politics while working with the Mentors in Violence Prevention Program (MVP), and pioneering the Bystander Intervention Program he co-founded with Jackson Katz, Ph.D.
+Byron has over two decades of experience navigating discussions about masculinity with high-profile NCAA athletes, members of the U.S. military, fraternities, and everyday men and women throughout the world.
+He strengthened and honed his progressive gender politics while working with the Mentors in Violence Prevention Program (MVP) and pioneering the Bystander Intervention Program he co-founded with Jackson Katz, Ph.D.

 Participating Sessions